2017 NBA Finals: Game 2

 The Warriors won Game 2 over the Cavaliers, 132–113, to improve their best start in NBA playoff history to 14–0.
-Their fourteen-game win-streak is the longest postseason win streak in NBA history.
-Golden State surpassed Cleveland's thirteen game win-streak, which dated back to Game 5 of the 2016 Finals.
+Their 14-game winning streak is the longest postseason win streak in NBA history.
+Golden State surpassed Cleveland's 13 game win-streak, which dated back to Game 5 of the 2016 Finals.
 The Warriors also hit an NBA Finals record 18 three-pointers on 43 attempts, with Stephen Curry, Klay Thompson, and Kevin Durant hitting four threes apiece and Draymond Green connecting on a three of his own from behind the arc.
-Warriors Coach Steve Kerr returned from illness to coach from the sideline for the first time since April 19, 2017.
-In what was a high scoring affair for both teams, the Warriors held a slim three-point lead (67–64) at halftime and a four-point lead (86–82) past the midway point of the third quarter before outscoring the Cavs 35–17 through the middle of the fourth quarter.
-LeBron James led the Cavaliers with 29 points while grabbing 11 rebounds and dishing out 14 assists, and Kevin Love and Kyrie Irving added 27 and 19 points, respectively.
+Warriors head coach Steve Kerr returned from illness to coach from the sideline for the first time since April 19, 2017.
+In what was a high scoring affair for both teams, the Warriors held a slim three-point lead (67–64) at halftime and a four-point lead (86–82) past the midway point of the third quarter before outscoring the Cavaliers 35–17 through the middle of the fourth quarter.
+LeBron James led Cleveland with 29 points while grabbing 11 rebounds and dishing out 14 assists, and Kevin Love and Kyrie Irving added 27 and 19 points, respectively.

 For the Warriors, Durant scored 33 points with 13 rebounds, while Curry had 32 points to go along with 10 rebounds and 11 assists.
 With his eighth triple-double of the Finals, James moved into a tie with Magic Johnson for the most Finals triple-doubles in the league.
 Game 2 was the first postseason game since 1970 where two opposing players each had a triple-double.
 Golden State took a 2–0 series lead heading into Cleveland for Game 3.